NEW SOLAR ARRAY AT BRYN DU

 Once enrollment has been confirmed by the utility, you will receive a welcome letter confirming enrollment along with the terms and conditions for the program.
 Residents enrolled in the renewable product will see at the top of the terms and conditions the Energy Incentive listed as “100% Wind Sourced Renewable Energy Certificates.”

-Residents are free to opt-out of the aggregation program anytime for any reason without penalty or early termination fee.
+Residents are free to opt-out of the energy aggregation program anytime for any reason without penalty or early termination fee.

 The current supply agreement specifies renewable energy from wind generation sources at a guaranteed rate through June 2026.
-There is no provision in the contract to change the generation source or the cost to residents prior to June 2026, however, Dynegy (formerly Energy Harbor) would be happy to provide other renewable supply options, such as solar energy, for consideration in the future.
+There is no provision in the contract to change the generation source or the cost to residents prior to June 2026, however, energy suppliers will consider solar energy in the future.

 Pollinator pocket park on Broadway | Photo by Susan King